 An accident with an 18-wheeler can be serious and cause severe injuries, especially to passengers in smaller vehicles.
 The attorneys of Regan Zambri Long have helped victims of 18-wheeler accidents with our collective 100 years of experience.
 Call us at (202) 960-4596 for your free case evaluation.
 We can answer your questions and explain your options following a truck accident.

 When you are injured in a crash with a large truck, you may be able to recover compensation for medical expenses, pain and suffering, lost time at work, and other kinds of compensation.
 The person responsible for the accident may be required to pay you for your injuries and reimburse you for your expenses.
-That could be the driver of the truck, the trucking company, or the shipping company who loaded the truck.
+That could be the driver of the truck, the trucking company, or the shipping company that loaded the truck.
 Sometimes more than one person is responsible.

 If you or a loved one were injured in an accident with an 18-wheeler in the Washington, DC metro area, you may be able to file a claim for compensation under personal injury law.

-If you are ready to file a personal injury claim with the court today, or if you are trying to decide if a lawsuit is the right path for you, an experienced 18-wheeler accident lawyer can discuss your options and help you make the right choice.
+If you are ready to file a personal injury claim with the court today, or if you are trying to decide if a lawsuit is the right path for you, an experienced Washington, DC 18-wheeler accident lawyer can discuss your options and help you make the right choice.

 Most truck accidents are preventable.
 The most common causes are:

 When the cargo in an 18-wheeler truck isn’t properly balanced or secured, it can cause items to shift in the trailer of the truck.
 This creates a risk of a rollover, in particular when an 18-wheeler is making a turn.
 The same is true if the truck is overloaded, causing the truck to be too top-heavy and affecting vehicle stability.
-For trucks transporting liquids, the center of gravity can shift dramatically because liquids in the truck trailer move as the vehicle turns.
+For trucks transporting liquids, the center of gravity can shift dramatically because liquids in the 18-wheeler move as the vehicle turns.

 If a big rig rolls over or is involved in a crash, falling cargo can injure other drivers.
 For trucks carrying hazardous cargo, especially hazardous liquids and gases, an accident can cause serious injuries and medical problems when people come in contact with the liquid or fumes.